After uploading videos to Cloudinary, they can be transformed in many ways.

 There are also a number of special options you can use for transforming and delivering video content.
 For example, you can adjust their size, shape, speed, duration, quality, and appearance.
 There are also some features that are specific to audio.

-This section introduces you to the basics of Java video streaming and manipulation.
-For complete details on all video manipulation functionality, see Video manipulation and delivery and the Video transformation reference.
+This section introduces you to the basics of Java video streaming and transformation.
+For complete details on all video transformation functionality, see Video transformations and the Transformation URL API Reference.

 In addition to transformation features that are equally relevant for images and video, such as resizing, cropping, rotating, adding text or image overlays, and setting video quality or format, there are a variety of special transformations you can use for video.
 For example, you can: